luketrenaman/bctf-2023/ohio-instruments-84/README.md

 `char("flag.txt")` casts a cell type to a string
 `fileread("flag.txt")` reads the content of the flag `"bctf{the_flag_contents}"`
 `title("bctf{the_flag_contents}")` writes the flag to the plot
-Then it is sent to use with the flag!
+Then it is sent to us with the flag!